scenerystack/community/docs/reference/api/tambo/OscillatorSoundGenerator.md

 # OscillatorSoundGenerator

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/tambo/blob/main/js/sound-generators/OscillatorSoundGenerator.ts](https://github.com/phetsims/tambo/blob/main/js/sound-generators/OscillatorSoundGenerator.ts) for the most up-to-date information.

 ## Overview

 OscillatorSoundGenerator is a Web Audio oscillator node wrapped in a sound generator so that it can be easily be used